Siddhartha209/Sports-Chatbot/README.md

 # Sports Hub Chatbot

 A modern web application for sports fans, featuring a chatbot, user authentication, and theme switching.
+Made using React, Python, JavaScript, CSS and MongoDB

 ---